schweercollins/schweercollinswebsite/content/home/experience.md

     description: |2-
         In this role, I run two federally-funded research studies

-        * Study 1
+        * Exploring Pathways to Desistance and Adjustment in Adulthood Among Juvenile Justice-Involved Females
-        * Study 2
+        * Opportunities to interrupt cycles of substance use: An intergenerational study of mothers affected by prior justice-system involvement and their children.

-        Maria is also a Research Assistant Professor with the HEDCO Institute for Evidence-Based Educational Practice
+        I am also a Research Assistant Professor with the HEDCO Institute for Evidence-Based Educational Practice

-        In this role, Maria is involved in every aspect of the research synthesis work conducted at the HEDCO Institute, from working with the HEDCO team, stakeholders, and the Advisory Board to identify topics, to coding studies, analyzing data, and writing and sharing out results.
+        In this role, I am involved in every aspect of the research synthesis work conducted at the HEDCO Institute, from working with the HEDCO team, stakeholders, and the Advisory Board to identify topics, to coding studies, analyzing data, and writing and sharing out results.

   - title: Research Associate and Postdoctoral Fellow
     company: University of Oregon